abhishekarya1/Hash-Define-myNotes/content/java/modules.md

 Most important module in Java is `java.base` which has Collection, Math, IO, concurrency, etc..
 Other modules include `java.sql` (JDBC), `java.xml` (XML), `java.desktop` (AWT and Swing).
 It is automatically available to all modular applications and we need not write `require` for it explicitly.

 {{% notice info %}}
-The Java team at Oracle took a huge job of making the JDK modular in version 9.
+The Java team at Oracle undertook a huge job of making the JDK modular in version 9.
 The JDK used to be a monolith and they successfully separated every legacy packages into modules, making it modular since.
+{{% /notice %}}

+{{% notice tip %}}
+You may often see a file called `package-info.java` in codebases, but it is serves completely diff functionality than `module-info.java` as it only provides metadata for documentation purposes (javadoc) and its entirely optional.
 {{% /notice %}}

 ## Module Path vs Classpath